|

 Consider

-you try on (and later at the actual fittings), try sitting,
+(and later at the actual fittings), try sitting, dancing,

-full skirt present a tripping hazard?
-Does the wedding gown
+Will a full skirt present a tripping hazard?
+Does the

 as Mardi Gras, Halloween, Christmas or